 Looking for the coolest hotels in Toronto?
 From the luxurious Bisha Hotel to the stylish Ace Hotel, these are the coolest places to stay in Toronto!

-Sitting on the cusp of Canada and the USA, looking out over the waters of Lake Ontario, is the Ontario state capital of Toronto.
+Sitting on the cusp of Canada and the USA, overlooking the waters of Lake Ontario, is the state capital of Toronto.

 Toronto is such a fantastic city, and it is without a doubt one of the friendliest cities you’ll visit.
+That’s why it’s always voted as one of the most liveable cities in the world and such a fantastic place to work.
 I absolutely loved my time there, and I’ve been dying to go back ever since.

 When it comes to the coolest hotels in Toronto, you really get to choose your own adventure.